pendar747/designer-tool/Readme.md

 - [X] Scope styles in editor view so that it doesn't leak to the rest of the application
 - [X] Preview components with their styles in the library and all components view
   - [X] in library view
-  - [ ] in all components view
   - [ ] optimize rendering the styles for each component
+- [X] Zoom in/out, and pan for the component preview

 - [ ] Add pseudo selectors option for each selector (:active, :focus, :hover)
 - [ ] Disable save button when there are duplicate props for a selector
 - [ ] Warn user about duplicate props (set input on danger mode)
 - [ ] Remove existing prop keys from prop key suggestions
-- [ ] Zoom in/out, and pan for the component preview
 - [ ] Order previous releases by requested date
+- [ ] Specific value input for different props:
+  - [ ] color picker/color pallet for colors (e.g. background-color, border-color)
+  - [ ] number input with suffix for number props (e.g. width, height, border-width)
+  - [ ] order props in the autofill by the most used first

 # Features
 Users can...